 Let’s graduate from the catbird to something more challenging — a Wood Thrush.
 It can be confused with a few other similar thrush species and has a song that can be similar to others too (that is the toughest test).
 And remember — in all of this testing, time is of the essence.
 The quicker you can get to a bird, the better!

-Note: Playing no favorites, I review each app in alphabetical order.
+And now for the reviews.
+I’ve reviewed them in alphabetical order to avoid playing favorites.
 Also, the apps do get updated every so often (once or twice a year), but mostly with new images and bug fixes — new feature updates are much rarer.

 Audubon starts up quickly and has a nifty little search box as the top of the screen.
 Typing in “wood t” quickly gave me Wood Thrush, and one tap took me to the bird (took about 3 seconds).
 Nice!
 I could also browse by family to get there (3 taps and some scrolling) — but quite a bit more slowly.

 Once at the Wood Thrush entry, Audubon presents me with four good photos (NOT paintings), with a range of options at the top: map; voice (more on that later); description; similar (more on that later); share and sightings.
 Voice is VERY important to both the novice and advanced user.
 Audubon offers 5 recordings for this species!
 Excellent!
 Birds don’t sing or call the same everywhere or even seasonally.

 Audubon also compares the species to 11 others — a good range of choices, in mostly the same habitats — which is good.
 You don’t want to be misled by a grassland bird when you are in the woods.
 Audubon does NOT give birds with similar songs.

 Another thing about Audubon I like, the great use of the eBird data (a hidden bonus feature!).
 You can search for Nearby Birds or search for a rare or notable bird, both of which are very useful.
 It can even use your GPS location!
 And the best part?
 It is now free!

 BirdsEye (North America)